pchemguy/spec-kit/templates/capabilities/capabilities.md

 State semantics and transformations define the conceptual domain model, not its implementation.

-The target description may or may not constrain domain modeling.
-During capability decomposition, **state MUST remain conceptual** and MUST be used only to:
+During capability decomposition, state MUST remain conceptual and MUST be used only to:

-* identify what constitutes core user capability; and
+* identify what constitutes a Core User Capability; and
 * distinguish Supporting Functional Capabilities from NFFF Aspects.

 ---

 ##### Identification Rules

-The LLM MUST identify the core user capability or capabilities represented by the target scope before constructing the capability anchor set.
+The LLM MUST identify the Core User Capability or capabilities represented by the target scope before constructing the capability set.

-A core user capability is a primary user-recognizable need or job-to-be-done satisfied by the target scope, independent of:
+A Core User Capability is a primary user-recognizable need or job-to-be-done satisfied by the target scope, independent of:

 * domain form;
 * interaction model;